dfo-gulf-science/CADI/flex.md

 1. _Erosion of Team Cohesion:_
-Unlike the unrealistic and improbable assertion that unassigned seating will encourage new spontaneous collaborations between employees, physically fragmenting _actual_ teams will impair their ability to collaborate and exchange information.
+Unlike the unrealistic and improbable assertion that unassigned seating will encourage new spontaneous collaborations between employees, physically fragmenting _actual_ teams will impair their ability to communicate and collaborate.

 2. _Reduced Productivity:_